Holiday meals can be a big source of stress. Let’s be honest… holidays, in general, can be THE source of a LOT of extra

 As an adult, I find cooking to be a great source of STRESS in addition to my regular adulting responsibilities.
 I’ve tried and failed MANY times with recipe attempts that no one in my family enjoyed anyway.

 Enjoy More Quality Time Together Without the Stress

-Why put myself through additional stress on a bigger scale with holiday expectations?
+Why put yourself through the additional stress on a bigger scale with holiday expectations?

 I totally understand that many people are REALLY passionate about food.
 I have so many friends that enjoy creating meals with such detail that it’s an edible form of art.

 And we REALLY love being invited over for dinner..hint..hint.

 So here is the tension…what if you are in charge of the Thanksgiving or Holiday Meal and it’s STRESSING you out?

 I have a solution for you.
 You have options.

 There are Thanksgiving and Christmas Meal Options when you don’t want to cook

 Insert the Kroger Holiday Meals option.
 There is no shame in letting the experts prep your Holiday Meal instead.